acieslinski/weather/README.md

 - sorting the list of weather records according to the date (descending)
 - showing details of weather in a dialog
+- implementing the progressbar to show the loading state
+- elevating the header area to comply with the material design pattern
+- restoring the state of the activity after when app has been killed

 ## Current technical debts